caiyangcy/SCMM/README.md

 # Run

 Refer to the names of agents to find out the details of running agents.

+Make sure you are under the correct folder `cd SCMM`

 ## Scripted